jdores/web-server/README.md

 sudo su
 cd /var/www/html
 ```
-Remove the index.html file and add the files in this:
+Remove the index.html file and add the files from this github repository:
 ```
 rm index.hmtl
 <copy files from this github into the folder>